1. EIA Winter Fuels Outlook 2026 summary

 Pennsylvania: middle of the range

 Pennsylvania has a moderate oil-heat market concentration, mostly in rural and small-town areas in the eastern and northern parts of the state.
-Retail prices tend toward the lower end of the Northeast range (around $3.50/gallon) due to proximity to Philadelphia and refining infrastructure.
+Retail prices tend toward the lower end of the Northeast range (around $3.50/gallon in spring 2026) due to proximity to Philadelphia and refining infrastructure.
 Pennsylvania has the COMPASS LIHEAP program and the Weatherization Assistance Program network operated through community action agencies.

 Rhode Island: small market, full Northeast pricing